WUSC’s Response to COVID-19

 - We have temporarily closed our offices globally and have asked our staff to work from home to encourage social distancing and promote good community practice.

-- We have temporarily closed our office in Burkina Faso, and are undertaking a thorough cleaning, due to an office visitor being in contact with individuals who have been confirmed to have COVID-19.
-The visitor did not have symptoms while at the office, is now in self-isolation, and is therefore not considered a risk to other personnel.
-These measures are strictly preventative.
+- We closed our office in Burkina Faso, and are undertook a thorough cleaning, due to an office visitor being in contact with individuals who have been confirmed to have COVID-19.

 We will continue to monitor the situation and will update this post with new information as it emerges.